Project-Counter/cop5/source/13-transitioning/03-transitioning-from-counter-r4-to-r5.rst

      - SUM (Total_Item_Investigations attributed to the databases)

    * - Record views
      - SUM (Total_Item_Investigations attributed to the databases).
 (Note that resulting result click and record view counts will be the same.
-Librarians should use one or the other and not add them up.)
+Report consumers should use one or the other and not add them up.)